-Priming concrete is the all-important step number three of a concrete painting job – right behind cleaning thoroughly to remove dirt and efflorescence (the white powder often found on damp concrete) and applying a sealer to inhibit moisture damage and just before the final step of painting.
+Priming concrete is the all-important third step when painting concrete – right behind cleaning thoroughly to remove dirt and efflorescence (the white powder often found on damp concrete) and applying a sealer to inhibit moisture damage.

-For both exterior and interior projects, applying a specially formulated primer to concrete prepares the surface, accomplishing several important and beneficial environments:
+For exterior and interior projects, applying a specially-formulated primer to concrete prepares the surface, accomplishing several essential functions.
+Read on to learn more.

-- Primer fills any small gaps or voids, creating a smooth, uniform surface
+- fills any small gaps or voids, creating a smooth, uniform surface

-- Primer soaks into cement, protecting it from damage over time
+- soaks into cement, protecting it from damage over time

-- Primer prolongs the life of the paint or stain
+- prolongs the life of the paint or stain

-- Primer turns a poor surface for paint into one that accepts paint and topcoats beautifully
+- turns a poor surface for paint into one that accepts paint and topcoats beautifully

-- It is incompatible with the type of paint being used
+- is incompatible with the type of paint being used

 Types of Concrete Primers

-Polyurethane/Epoxy: A type of acrylic/latex primer, these products are not only incredibly strong and heavy-duty, they can be made to resist chemical attack and other nasty work environments in commercial or industrial work areas.
+A type of acrylic/latex primer, these products are not only incredibly strong and heavy-duty, but they can also be made to resist chemical attacks and other nasty work environments in commercial or industrial work areas.

-Acrylic Block Fill: If you’re working with cinder blocks, this primer is specially formulated for new or unpainted, smooth, or split face concrete blocks.
+If you’re working with cinder blocks, this primer is specially formulated for new or unpainted, smooth, or split-face concrete blocks.

 Working on a tight budget?
 Have a variety of surfaces that need to be primed?
 You can typically find a universal primer to help with long-term budget efficiency.
 Universal primer is formulated to work on almost any surface.
 Nowadays, contractors want to ensure a successful concrete painting job with a primer made specifically for concrete.